Facebook Pixel Can You Use a 529 Plan to Pay for Room and Board or Off-Campus Rent?

 How to Avoid Exceeding Expenses in Cost of Attendance

 Although you can use a 529 for room and board, this isn’t limitless.
-There are 529 room and board limits on the total amount of disbursements you can make to pay for rent, food, utilities, and other similar expenses.
+There are 529 room and board limits on the total amount of withdrawals you can make to pay for rent, food, utilities, and other similar college expenses.

 The room and board costs must not exceed the greater of: